maximkou/laravel-opcache-clear/README.md

 # Clear OPcache with ease
 This Laravel 5 package allows you to clear OPcache, solving a common problem related to cache invalidation during atomic deployments (also called "zero downtime deploy").

-_Originally copied from michelecurletta/laravel-opcache-clear, because it is abandoned and now removed._

 ## Getting Started

 These instructions allows you to install the package into an existing Laravel app.